Learn how to create effective automated email campaigns that deliver the right messages to your customers at the right time.

 Automation begins with great software.
 You’ll want to look for options that integrate seamlessly with your other ecommerce automation tools, such as your customer service or inventory management platforms.
 Today, the top email automation tools include the following:

-• Klaviyo: Klaviyo is an email marketing platform that allows you to collect and analyze data from your customers then use that data to create highly-targeted email marketing and SMS campaigns.
+- Klaviyo: Klaviyo is an email marketing platform that allows you to collect and analyze data from your customers and use that data to create highly targeted email and SMS campaigns.
 If you’re looking for an email marketing solution that will enable you to utilize your data to its full potential, then Klaviyo is an excellent option to consider.

-• Omnisend: Omnisend is a marketing automation platform that empowers automated email marketing in addition to SMS messaging, WhatsApp messaging, social media messaging, and beyond.
-If you would like to use an all-in-one platform that will allow you to send automated messages across a wide variety of channels, then Omnisend could work well.
+- Omnisend: Omnisend is a marketing automation platform that empowers automated email marketing, SMS messaging, WhatsApp messaging, social media messaging, and more.
+If you would like to use an all-in-one platform that allows you to send automated messages across a wide variety of channels, then Omnisend could work well.

-• Autopilot: Autopilot is a cloud-based email marketing automation platform that allows you to create automated emails series using simple drag-and-drop commands.
-Autopilot is easy to use considering its impressive range of features, making it a good option for those new to email marketing.
+- Autopilot: Autopilot is a cloud-based email marketing automation platform that allows you to create automated email series using simple drag-and-drop commands.
+It is easy to use, considering its impressive range of features, making it a good option for those new to email marketing.

-• Mailchimp: Mailchimp is one of the most popular email marketing solutions available today, in part because of its low cost and user-friendliness.
+- Mailchimp: Mailchimp is one of the most popular email marketing solutions available today, partly because of its low cost and user-friendliness.
 The base version of Mailchimp is free to use, making it a great way to test the waters of ecommerce email marketing automation without investing any money.

-• Drip: Drip is an email automation platform that includes a visual email builder for creating attractive automated email templates.
+- Drip: Drip is an email automation platform with a visual email builder for creating attractive email templates.
 Drip allows you to automatically send emails based on detailed customer actions, making it one of the more capable email automation tools available today.

-• Convertkit: Convertkit is a marketing platform aimed at content creators and artists that includes email marketing automation features.
-It allows you to easily migrate your existing list of subscribers to the Convertkit platform so you can start launching automated email series.
+- Convertkit: Convertkit is a marketing platform aimed at content creators and artists.
+It includes email marketing automation features and allows you to easily migrate your existing list of subscribers to the Convertkit platform to start launching automated email series.

 Benefits of email automation

-Automation lets your business enjoy all the unique, worthwhile benefits of email marketing without demanding more human power or a more significant time investment.
+Automation lets your business enjoy all the unique, worthwhile benefits of email marketing without demanding more human power or significant time investment.
 Here are the specific advantages of automating your email campaigns.

 1) Offers a high ROI

-We mentioned earlier that email marketing is unrivaled when it comes to ROI, yielding an average of $36 for every $1 spent.
-This statistic alone is more than enough to convince most ecommerce businesses to invest their efforts in this channel.
+We mentioned earlier that email marketing is unrivaled in terms of ROI, yielding an average of $36 for every $1 spent.
+This statistic alone is enough to convince most ecommerce businesses to invest their efforts in this channel.

-One reason why email marketing offers such a high ROI is that email marketing is an incredibly low-cost marketing avenue.
-Once you have a list of subscribers, the only real expense associated with email marketing is the cost of paying for a subscription to an email marketing automation platform.
+One reason email marketing offers such a high ROI is that email marketing is an incredibly low-cost marketing avenue.
+Once you have a list of subscribers, the only expense associated with email marketing is paying for a subscription to an email marketing automation platform.

-These platforms are available at a variety of price points, including free options with robust feature sets, and let you send to hundreds or thousands of customers every month.
-When the “I” in “ROI” is this low, there’s potential to achieve a substantial return on your investment.
+These platforms are available at various price points, including free options with robust feature sets, and let you send to hundreds or thousands of customers every month.
+When the “I” in “ROI” is this low, there’s potential for a substantial return on your investment.

 2) Keeps customers satisfied and engaged